Blood tests for myeloma

 You will also have blood tests to show how the myeloma is affecting you.
 The tests measure the following:

-- Blood cells levels (full blood count) – this test measures the number of red blood cells, white blood cells and platelets in your blood.
+- Blood cell levels (full blood count) – this test measures the number of red blood cells, white blood cells and platelets in your blood.
 These can be low in people with myeloma.

 - Urea and electrolytes (U&Es) and creatinine levels – this test shows how well your kidneys are working.

 - Calcium levels – this test measures the level of calcium in the blood.
-The level can be raised if the myeloma is affecting your bones.
+The level can be higher if myeloma cells are affecting your bones.

 - Albumin levels – this test measures the level of a protein called albumin in the blood.
 The level can be low in people who have myeloma.
 This test is used to help stage the myeloma.